The COVID-19 pandemic has shown, more than ever, the importance of being prepared for the unexpected, especially when it comes to business continuity.

 Outline the scenarios, people to inform, and the roles and responsibilities involved parties will have when they respond.
 We'll go over an example below, but a helpful template to follow can be:

 Detail what the response will be if and when it happens.

 Once you've created your plans, distribute them to key stakeholders in each scenario, so everyone understands what they are responsible for and can prepare ahead of time.

 4. Test your plans.

-As with all plans, it's essential to continuously test and update yours over time.
-As businesses scale and change, it's likely that your needs will also change, and specific scenarios will no longer have as significant of an impact.
+As with all plans, it's essential to continuously test and update them over time.
+As businesses scale and change, your business needs will likely change, and specific scenarios will no longer have as significant of an impact.
 There may also be new scenarios to plan for that you hadn't anticipated or thought of when you were a smaller operation.

 It can be helpful to create a timeline that you'll use to spend dedicated periods reviewing your plans, testing them, and communicating with the necessary stakeholders about any changes you've made to the plans.